cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

 on Feb.
 5th 2011, when Cuckoo was publicly announced and distributed for the first time.

-In March 2011, Cuckoo as been selected again as a supported project during Google Summer of Code 2011 with The Honeynet Project, during which *Dario Fernandes* joined the project and extended its functionalities.
+In March 2011, Cuckoo has been selected again as a supported project during Google Summer of Code 2011 with The Honeynet Project, during which *Dario Fernandes* joined the project and extended its functionalities.